 Google Android is the most popular mobile operating system in the world, and many users have become accustomed to its design and functionality.
 There are a plethora of 4G-ready Android smartphones on the market, but which is a cut above the rest?

-The Sony Xperia Z1 improves on the superb Xperia Z , and in our eyes it's the best 4G Android phone in the world right now.
-Sony's smartphone has a stunning all-glass design, a gorgeous 5 inch display, an amazing 20.7 mega-pixel snapper and is one of the most powerful mobile phones in the world.
+The Sony Xperia Z2 improves on the superb Xperia Z1 , and in our eyes it's the best 4G Android phone in the world right now.
+Sony's smartphone has a stunning all-glass design, a gorgeous 5.2 inch display, an amazing 20.7 mega-pixel snapper and is one of the most powerful mobile phones in the world.

 Oh.. did we forget to mention that it's waterproof and dust-proof.
-Our review of the smartphone concluded that 'We’d go so far as to say that the Xperia Z1 from Sony is a design and technology masterpiece – and a real must-have device'.
+Our review of the smartphone concluded that 'The Sony Xperia Z2 is a top-notch smartphone with a list of specs that beats the likes of the HTC and Samsung’s flagship devices.'.

-Sony's Xperia Z1 is available in Black, White or Purple and is priced at £599 (SIM-free).
+Sony's Xperia Z2 is available in Black, White or Purple and is priced at £599 (SIM-free).

-The HTC One has attracted widespread praise, including recently being declared 'Best Phone' and 'Best Gadget' at T3's Gadget Awards 2013.
+The HTC One M8 has attracted widespread praise, and improves on the excellent HTC One which was declared 'Best Phone' and 'Best Gadget' at T3's Gadget Awards 2013.
 It's stunning combination of high-end specs and a premium metal unibody design make it one of the most desirable smartphones released this year.
-You can pickup the HTC One SIM-free from £499.

 Windows Phone is - arguably - the most accessible of all the mobile operating systems making it the perfect choice for those with little smartphone experience.
 There are a few 4G-ready smartphones on the market running Windows Phone 8, but which should you choose ?